Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 Inform Your Attorney of All Preexisting Injuries and Conditions

 In short, do not worry about your preexisting injuries or conditions.
 Let the attorney handle it.
-An experienced attorney will know how to work through these issues.
+An experienced car crash attorney will know how to work through these issues.

 But keep in mind the attorney must be aware of them to properly handle them.
 So be honest with your attorney regarding your prior injuries and conditions.
 To do otherwise will likely damage your claim and may indeed result in the withdrawal of your attorney from your case.